 This all happened because of my involvement in the Australian Association of Pet Dog Breeders.
 I started the AAPDB because I wanted to improve animal welfare in dog breeding.
 The AAPDB provides the only animal welfare focused quality assurance audit for dog breeding anywhere in the world.
 It is a small association but is growing rapidly and so attracts Animal Activists who oppose dog breeding – believing that stopping breeders will prevent dogs being euthanased in shelters.
 I am proud the role I played in the development of AAPDB which also played an important role in developing the PIAA rehoming policy.

 The TV footage shows dogs in concrete pens and focuses on broken kennels rather than the extensive paddocks with shade, shelter and water troughs large enough for the dogs to swim in.
 The kennels were tired and old.
 The poodles are normally clipped starting on the first of March – this was postponed until I returned from New Zealand, so their coats are heavy and woolly.
 Three of the dogs on concrete were our house pets, boarding while we were away.
-The rest were a puppy being held because their new owner couldn’t collect it plus Dot the Beagle and a couple of male poodles who were a chronic escape artists waiting for “retraining”.
-There was an electric fence mentioned but it didn’t mention that it wasn’t on.
-We use a stock wire at the top of the fence to train the very few dog who decide to climb the fence.
-The alternative to this type of fencing would be 1.8m cyclone wire (as is required in Victoria) which is extremely expensive and would result in dogs in NSW being confined in minimum standard pens (as they are now in Victoria)
+The rest were a puppy being held because their new owner couldn’t collect it plus Dot the Beagle and a couple of male poodles who were a chronic escape artists.

 It was evident from the footage that the dog were friendly and sociable.
 The pens were clean although the photographer did manage to find some faeces.
 Bare red dirt isn’t very attractive – but it is hard to grow grass in Condobolin in March and dogs have no aesthetic sense.
 Fortunately sunbaked ground is a healthy environment for dogs because it doesn’t support parasites

-By the time our family moved to Bathurst in 2006 I had developed a comprehensive protocol for the smooth running of the kennel.
+Our family moved to Bathurst in 2006 in response to the drought and financial pressure.
+By then I had developed a comprehensive protocol for the smooth running of the kennel.
 I formed a partnership with my friend and employee Joanne, who moved into our home and managed the kennel.
 I travelled to Condobolin to keep the veterinary service going for another 5 years.

 After 3 years I became aware that the operation of the kennel was in difficulty.
 Joanne’s health was not good and the management was too difficult for her.
-Jo’s not good at paperwork and our infrastructure was damaged and not maintained.
-We decided to rebuild a different more easily managed facility on our property, applied for and received approval for a small subdivision.
+Jo’s not good at paperwork and our infrastructure was becoming damaged and not properly maintained.
+We decided to rebuild a different more easily managed facility on our property in Condobolin.
 We built an all weather road and a prepared a pad for the kennel and after 12 months we were ready to start building.

 The illegal raid on our property happened two months before our new kennels were finally ready.

-The rewards from dog breeding are endless: the excitement of seeing puppies you have planned for years finally being born, the joy of watching a bitch with her new puppies, watching excited children meet their puppy for the first time, the many posts from owners about the joy their dog has brought them when their old dog dies.
+The rewards from dog breeding are endless: the excitement of seeing puppies you have planned for years finally being born.
+The triumph of finding that a combination is everything you hoped it would be.
+The joy of watching a bitch with her new puppies.
+Watching excited children meet their puppy for the first time.
+The many posts from owners about the joy their dog has brought them when their old dog dies.